faezehshalchy/faezehshalchy.github.io/index.md

 ## About me

+Data Scientist with 3+ years of experience working across different roles within Data & Analytics.
+Skilled in SQL, Python, Machine Learning techniques, Looker, and A/B testing.
+Holder of a PhD in Computational Engineering from [university of Southampton](https://www.southampton.ac.uk).
 I am a Computer Science Ph.D. candidate at [Ohler lab](https://ohlerlab.mdc-berlin.de) at [Max Delbrück Center for Molecular Medicine](https://www.mdc-berlin.de) and [Technical University of Berlin](https://www.tu.berlin/en/).
 I am also affiliated with the [HEIBRiDS](http://heibrids.berlin/) Data Science Ph.D. program.